XiuwenZ/Phonebook_project/README.md

-# Phonebook Project
+## Phonebook
-# A program allowing look up from a phonebook file.
+* A program allowing look up from a phonebook file.

+## Purpose
+* Practice OOP and Collection in Java